 White Vervain, White Verbena

-Plants of the World Online by Kew lists 150 species in the Verbena genus (as of 6-1-21 when I wrote this page).
+As of 1-17-23 when this page was last updated, Plants of the World Online lists 150 species in the Verbena genus.
 It is a member of the plant family Verbenaceae with 31 genera.
-Those numbers could change as updates are made by POWO.
+Those numbers could change as updates are made on POWO.

 The above distribution map for Verbena urticifolia is from Plants of the World Online.
 Areas in green are where the species is native.
 The map on the USDA Plants Database is similar but doesn’t include the state of Arizona.